 Gustan Cho Associates is an exceptional choice in this field, offering specialized financing options for condotels.
 At our company, we specialize in providing options that meet the unique needs of each potential homebuyer.
 By providing access to portfolio loans, Gustan Cho Associates facilitates the acquisition of condotel units, enabling individuals to capitalize on this unique investment opportunity.

-Condotel Versus Warrantable Condominium Units
+Condotel versus Warrantable Condominium Units

 It’s important to note that condotel financing typically comes with specific requirements and conditions that borrowers must meet to qualify.
 According to Fannie Mae-Freddie Mac Condo Guidelines, condotel financing typically entails a minimum down payment requirement, with second-home condotel units necessitating a 25% down payment and investment condotel units requiring a higher 40% down payment.
 Lenders may require borrowers to maintain reserves equivalent to at least one year’s PITI to mitigate risk.